globaltravelreport/global-travel-report/content/articles/uk-travel-woes-what-aussies-need-to-know.md

 ---
-title: '''UK Travel Woes: What Aussies Need to Know'''
+title: 'UK Travel Woes: What Aussies Need to Know'
 summary: >-
   In a startling move that has raised eyebrows across continents, allegations have surfaced accusing the government of hampering the UK's tourism indust...